blockworks-foundation/liquidatable-accounts-feed/README.md

 All data resides in memory.
 The service does not write to disk.

+## Building

+Use a release build (`cargo build --release`) for production.

+Rust 1.59.0 can build this project.
+1.57.0 is reported to work too.

+Users report that the dependencies `libclang-dev libudev-dev pkg-config` must be installed.

 ## Running

 Run `liquidatable-accounts-feed myconfig.toml`.
 The service is supposed to run